top of page

 How do you sign up for an insurance plan?

-• Most of us sign up through our workplace/employer.
+Most individuals are able to sign up through their workplace/employer.
 Check with your HR department to find out when open enrollment starts for you.

-• State marketplace if you live in CA, CO, CT, Washington DC, ID, MD, MA, MN, NV, NY, RI, VT, WA
+State marketplace if you live in CA, CO, CT, Washington DC, ID, KY, ME, MD, MA, MN, NV, NJ, NM, NY, PA, RI, VT, WA

 Let's get into this in more detail.